 The Ecumenical Storehouse has five primary resources with which to conduct its ministry:

-- Volunteers: We depend heavily on volunteers.
-Until July 2018, we had no paid staff and now only have one paid helper.
-With a typical month experiencing about 510 volunteer hours donated and the latest available Independent Sector's Tennessee volunteering value of $21.98 per hour, the approximate value of the volunteer labor donated during 2019 was $123,319.
+- Volunteers: We depend entirely on volunteers.
+With a typical month experiencing about 300 volunteer hours donated and the latest available Independent Sector's Tennessee volunteering value of $24.52 per hour, the approximate value of the volunteer labor donated during 2022 was $84,000.

 The Storehouse accepts, stores, and distributes almost every type of household goods, including stoves, washers, dryers, refrigerators, small appliances, mattresses and bed frames, pillows, dining tables and chairs, sofas and chairs, dressers, miscellaneous tables, area rugs, sheets, blankets and pillow cases, curtains and draperies, towels and wash cloths, pots and pans, dishes, silverware and cooking utensils.
 The only requirement is that the goods must be usable, that is, appliances must work, chairs and tables must have four functional legs, dishes and glasses must be serviceable.
 Construction material, inoperable appliances, broken furniture, and gas and kerosene appliances are never accepted.

 There are two sources from which the items are acquired: